Benji7225/dotsdaily/README.md

 Instead of being an app, DotsDaily works via a single PNG URL that users plug into Apple Shortcuts, allowing their wallpaper to update automatically every day.

 No app install.
-No account required to start.
-Just a URL → a wallpaper → updated daily.
+Just a PNG URL → a wallpaper → updated daily.

 Core Use Cases